artsafin/coda-schema-generator/README.md

 }
 ```

+## Other generated stuff

-## Miscellaneous supporting functions and types
+This includes supporting functions and types for all of the above:

-- `Valuer` interface that decouples an API library (`github.com/artsafin/coda-go-client`) from the generated code `codaschema`
+- `Valuer` interface that decouples an API library https://github.com/artsafin/coda-go-client from the generated code
-- Various structs reflecting some Coda complex types: Person, MonetaryAmount, Attachment (ImageObject) and a Structured Value.
+- Various structs reflecting some Coda complex types: Person, MonetaryAmount, Attachment/ImageObject and a Structured Value.
 - Routines for parsing of basic internal types (strings, dates, numbers etc)
 - Aggregate errors container